 Fluoride in Cambridge Drinking Water

-Our approach is reinforced by the views of other organizations with strong public health and medical credentials that also support fluoridation including the Massachusetts Department of Public Health (MDPH), World Health Organization (WHO), and the American Dental Association (ADA).
+Our approach is reinforced by the views of other organizations with strong public health and medical credentials that also support fluoridation including:

 The Environmental Protection Agency (EPA) sets fluoride standards to guard drinking water safety.
 For fluoride, 4.0 parts per million is the Maximum Contaminant Level Goal, the level below which there is no known or expected risk to health.

 Cambridge Water Department maintains a target fluoride level of 0.7 ppm, as recommended by the CDC, MDPH, ADA, and WHO, and continuously monitors the levels.
 Cambridge Water Department has fluoridated at this level for over 20 years Cambridge Water Department is aware that a number of people across the country are raising questions about fluoride in drinking water.
 Cambridge Water Department intends to keep an open-minded view on any matters of technical competency, and we will pay close attention to competing viewpoints.
 But it is doubtful that Cambridge Water Department’s position will change so long as the CDC, MDPH, and others continue to support fluoridation and its benefits.

 Any questions, comments or concerns call the Water Quality Laboratory at 617-349-4780 any time, if no answer leave a message or email us.